This program may be completed as a standalone endorsement or through the Master of Education in Leadership, Teaching, and Learning program.

 Reliable systems for keeping students from falling through the cracks, systems for helping teachers grow professionally, and systems that deal with safety and ethical concerns.

 Advocating for policies that promote equity and excellence in support of students’ needs and the school’s vision.

 Throughout the 12-month, fully online program, students will complete five courses (15 credits).
 Classes begin five times throughout the year and students can choose to start courses in August, January, December, March, or June of each year.View Course Descriptions

-If your Master of Education degree had a leadership focus, you may be able to complete your endorsement program with only the courses above; if your degree was curriculum or subject focused, it is likely you will also need to take additional leadership coursework at Midland University.View core courses for the MEd program
+If your Master of Education in Leadership, Teaching, and Learning degree had a leadership focus, you may be able to complete your endorsement program with only the courses above; if your degree was curriculum or subject-focused, it is likely you will also need to take additional leadership coursework at Midland University.View core courses for the Master of Education in Leadership, Teaching, and Learning program

 Each student’s transcript will be evaluated individually for both these core courses and any additional transfer credits.
-Students who have graduated from or are currently enrolled in Midland’s Master of Education program will have met all prerequisites.
+Students who have graduated from or are currently enrolled in Midland’s Master of Education in Leadership, Teaching, and Learning program will have met all prerequisites.